lains/link_grammar_prolog/README.md

 * `4.0.affix`
 * `words`

-You will have to either copy over theses files/directories and their content inside the folder `SWI-Prolog_home_dir/`, or create a symbolic link or provide a valid PATH to this file when running the lgp_lib:create_dictionary/5 command.
+You will have to either copy over theses files/directories and their content inside the current directory at the moment the lgp_lib:create_dictionary/5 predicate is callde, or create a symbolic link or provide valid PATHs (relative/absolute) to these files when running the lgp_lib:create_dictionary/5 predicate.

 ### Running unit tests